reidmv/reidmv-annotation/README.md

   ensure     => file,
   owner      => 'root',
   annotation => {
-    'description' => 'Annotations don't need to be strings', 'product'     => 'Example Product',
+    'description' => 'Annotations do not need to be strings', 'product'     => 'Example Product',
     'owner'       => 'Kelly',
   },